bonzaiferroni/bonzAI/README.md

 ### Using `main.js`

-If you aren't interested in modifying the typescript (perhaps you just want an opponent on a private server), you can save a lot of time by using the `main.js` file that you will find in the lastStableBuild folder ([download link](https://github.com/bonzaiferroni/bonzAI/blob/master/lastStableBuild/main.js)).
+If you aren't interested in modifying the typescript (perhaps you just want an opponent on a private server), you can save a lot of time by using the `main.js` file that you will find in the lastStableBuild folder ([right click, save as](https://raw.githubusercontent.com/bonzaiferroni/bonzAI/master/lastStableBuild/main.js)).
 You can just drop this in your local folder.

 Once you have the code pushed to a screeps server: